springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 ### Fieldsets

-Use a fieldset to group related inputs that are itemised under their `fields` property, with a legend to label the fieldset itself.
+Use a fieldset to group fields together under its `fields` property.
+Use a `legend` property to label the fieldset itself.

 ![Panel](https://user-images.githubusercontent.com/15365576/209008283-cf253e6c-2ef8-4af1-8751-8a04da67c317.png)